Best Indoor Floor Plants

 • Rubber plants need indirect light that isn’t excessively hot

-• Direct sunlight can result in parched leaves.
+• Direct sunlight can result in dehydrated leaves.

 • You can keep your rubber plant close to a window with a sheer shade to give it the perfect measure of sunlight.